Point Cloud Surface Parametrization with HAND and LEG: Hausdorff Approximation from Node-wise Distances and Localized Energy for Geometry: Introduction

 \section{Introduction}

 In recent years, 3D scanning technologies have seen significant advancements.
 High-quality point clouds can now be obtained through scanning and applied to different fields in academia and industry.
 Due to its significance, many researchers have conducted studies on point cloud denoising, registration, recognition, and surface reconstruction using various methods and approaches.
-Most of the research relies on surface parametrization, which maps the complicated shapes to simple parameter domain, greatly reducing the difficulty and effort required for processing.
-However, many of methods of point cloud parametrization are achieved through surface approximation techniques, including local mesh construction \cite{Choi2021PointCloud}, moving least square \cite{choi2016spherical, meng2016tempo, meng2018pcbc} or lattice approximation \cite{wu2020computing} to construct the desired differential operators.
+In the tasks, surface parametrization methods are frequently used, especially in point cloud surface registration \cite{tam2012registration} and reconstruction \cite{lim2014surface, choi2016spherical}.
+By mapping complicated shapes to simple parameter domains, the difficulty required for the processing is greatly reduced.
+However, many of methods of point cloud parametrization are achieved through surface approximation techniques, including local mesh construction \cite{Choi2021PointCloud}, moving least square \cite{choi2016spherical, meng2016tempo, meng2018pcbc} or lattice approximation \cite{wu2020computing}, to construct the desired differential operators.
 A point cloud is merely a set of points, and does not intrinsically contain boundary or connectivity information.
 Different choices of the boundary or connectivity lead to different results, and inaccurate estimations can accumulate errors throughout the process.
+This challenge motivates our research toward developing methods to avoid the uncertainties due to connectivity and boundary determination.